elvanto/picodb/README.md

     ->findAll();
 ```

-How to make a OR condition:
+How to make an OR condition:

 ```php
 $db->table('mytable')